shariya1612/AgriTraceDAO-HackSeries-Algofinity/README.md

+AgriTrace DAO is a blockchain-based system that records agricultural crop batches on Algorand.
+It provides transparent and verifiable data for farmers, distributors, and consumers.

+Setup & Installation

+Clone the repository

+Install dependencies

+Start Algorand LocalNet

+Deploy the smart contract

+Run backend and frontend

+Smart Contract

+The smart contract stores batch details such as batch ID, farmer name, crop type, location, and harvest date.
+Code is available in /backend/contract/smart_contract.py.

+Architecture

+– Smart contract stores data on-chain
+– Backend connects to Algorand and runs LoRa verification – Frontend allows users to register and view batches

+LoRa Testing

+Transaction IDs were verified on LoRa App Lab to confirm on-chain data accuracy.

+Deployment

+Frontend deployment link will be added after hosting.
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.